de-dh/TextBox-MPY/README.md

 All neccessary files are located in the `/src` folder.
 The `/src/lib` folder contains the TextBox class for import and a SSD1306-OLED-Driver and a ST7735R-TFT-Driver.
 The `/lib` folder needs to be copied onto the RPI using Thonny.
-The other files in the `/src` directory are examples demonstrating the use of TextBox on OLED / TFT displays.
+**The other files in the `/src` directory are complete examples demonstrating the use of TextBox on OLED / TFT displays.**

 Import TextBox and drivers in your programm:
 ```python